Unformat Hard Disks/USB Drives with Ease Recovery

 1. Recover Data from Formatted Hard Drive

-Video Tutorial to Recover Files from Formated Hard Drive
+Video Tutorial to Recover Files from Formatted Hard Drive

 Note: To guarantee a high data recovery chance, install EaseUS data recovery software on another disk instead of the formatted disk.

 Step 1.
 Launch EaseUS Data Recovery Wizard.
-Choose the hard drive partition which you've accidentally formatted and click "Scan".
+Choose the hard drive partition which you've accidentally formatted and click "Search for Lost Data".

 select a partition and click scan

 Step 2.
 This formatted hard drive recovery software will start scanning for all the lost data and files.
 After scanning, you can click "Filter" to filter a specific file type to quickly find files you need.
-Or click Search files or folders to select data that you want to recover.
+Or search the file's name in the search box to select data that you want to recover.

 select scanned files

 Step 3.
 Preview the scanned files.
 Then, select the ones that you wish to recover and click "Recover".
-Choose a new location to store the files and click "OK".
+Choose a new location or Cloud drive to store the files and click "OK".

 recover files from formatted HDD

-Note: Don't save the restored files back to your formatted device before making sure it's available for data sotrage again.
+Note: Don't save the restored files to your formatted device until you're sure it's available for data storage again.

 The steps above show you the way to unformat a hard drive.
 You can use the very same way to recover data from other storage devices.